-Coefficient of Dispersion (COD) measures the uniformity of the predicted assessed values for properties within this geographic area.
-No characteristic-based variables were warranted.
-Therefore, there is only a slight change to the COD.
-The lower the COD, the more uniform are the predicted assessed values.
-Refer to the table on page 3 of this report for more detail surrounding COD thresholds.
-Area 90 is more rural or diverse, and the COD threshold prescribed by the International Association of Assessing Officers should be no more than 20%.
-The resulting COD marginally exceeds the industry assessment standards.
+The Coefficient of Dispersion (COD) is a measure of the uniformity of the predicted assessed values for properties within this geographic area.
+Areas 42 and 43 are more heterogeneous market areas, and the COD threshold prescribed by the International Association of Assessing Officers should be no more than 15%.
+The resulting COD meets or exceeds the industry assessment standards and has improved since the previous year.

 The International Association of Assessing Officers recommends a range of 0.90 to 1.10.
-The resulting assessment level meets or exceeds the industry assessment standards and have improved since the previous year.
+The resulting assessment level meets or exceeds the industry assessment standards and has improved since the previous year.

-Areas 90 Annual Update Ratio Study Report
+Area 42 Annual Update Ratio Study Report